 - Wake-up Calls — Whether traveling for business or pleasure, guests rely on hotel wake-up calls to ensure that they get their day started on time.
 VoIP systems allow for wake-up calls to be set up from either the guest room or the front desk.
 Depending on the solution selected, guests may be able to hear the call in their native language.

 - Long Distance Control — No one wants to overspend when they are traveling.
 Choosing a VoIP system that allows for automatic or manual cash (blocked) or credit card (open) long-distance control helps guests stay on top of their expenses so that there are no surprises.

 - Answer Detection — Make sure that your guests are billed solely for services they actually use.
 VoIP answer detection works to ensure that patrons only receive bills for calls that are completed — not for busy signals or unanswered calls.

 - Suite Cloning — Make life as simple as possible for guests who are staying in separate rooms.
 Optional suite cloning makes it possible to create two separate guest room numbers with one, easy-to-remember guest phone number.

 - Voicemail — Missing important calls while away from the room can be very stressful for guests.
-VoIP offers reliable voicemail services that automatically turns a light on when a message has been received and off when it has been heard.
+VoIP offers reliable voicemail services that automatically turn a light on when a message has been received and off when it has been heard.

 - Auto Attendant — Don’t leave your guests hanging.
-Optional auto attendant services through VoIP ensures that callers have the ability to reach guests and that outside callers can have calls directed inward even when no one is available at your front desk.
+Optional auto attendant services through VoIP ensure that callers have the ability to reach guests and that outside callers can have calls directed inward even when no one is available at your front desk.

 - Speed Dial — Speed dial capabilities make it simple for guests to reach service both inside the hotel and out.